ngangwar962/C-and-C-programs/README.md

-# C-and-Cpp-programs
+#image_processing done using threads
-Programs coded using C and C++
+Programs coded using C